 What also remains unsolved is the novel’s central mystery, which is not entirely accounted for by Lily Dale’s inherited disposition to be stubborn, Adolphus Crosbie’s drive for worldly success, or humanity’s taste for self-immolation.
 Why does Crosbie discard a formal engagement to marry with such shameful speed, despite the predictably damaging consequences for his reputation, and why is Lily incapable of recovering from her wound?
 Alongside his consideration of the wider cultural and political contexts for the failed engagement, Trollope offers his readers a subtle account of the psychological processes that lead to Crosbie’s broken promise.
-Despite Lily’s characteristically bantering manner, it is clear from the first that she finds Crosbie compellingly attractive.
-‘Mr. Crosbie is an Apollo; and I always look upon Apollo as the greatest—you know what—that ever lived.
+Despite Lily’s characteristically bantering manner, it is clear from the first that she finds Crosbie compellingly attractive: ‘Mr. Crosbie is an Apollo; and I always look upon Apollo as the greatest—you know what—that ever lived.
 I mustn’t say the word, because Apollo was a gentleman’ (p.
 000).
 But the Greek god Apollo was not in the least gentlemanly, at least in his dealings with nymphs.
-For all his golden beauty (he was the god of the sun), Apollo was a heartless seducer, and Trollope would have expected his classically-informed readers to recall his serial philandering.
+For all his golden beauty (he was the god of the sun), Apollo was a heartless seducer, and Trollope would have expected his classically informed readers to recall his serial philandering.

 Lily’s rapid capitulation to Crosbie’s courtship, which Trollope does not describe, is evidently incautious.
 Margaret Markwick suggests ‘the possibility that Lily and he had consummated their passion’.
 It is unlikely that Trollope would have wished his readers to entertain this idea, given his insistence on Lily’s ‘maidenly modesty’ and ‘purity’ (p.
 000), but it is clear that her passionate response to his ‘accepted caresses’, and ‘her uncontrolled and acknowledged joy in his affection’ (p.
 000) is strongly sexual.
 Lily can know little of Crosbie’s professional and social life in London, having seen him only in holiday humour as he takes his annual leave from his office, and she has never met his family.
 In fact, in a novel which broods on the shared identity of families, Crosbie is exceptional in revealing no family connections.
 He is dangerously free, making his own way in the world.
 Lily holds nothing back in entrusting herself to her Apollo.
 Yet she concedes the possibility that she is exposing herself to suffering, with a readiness that, from the earliest days of her betrothal, almost suggests that she knows what is to happen, and welcomes its inevitability:

-She knew that there was a risk.
+<EXT>she knew that there was a risk.
 He who was now everything to her might die; nay, it was possible that he might be other than she thought him to be; that he might neglect her, desert her, or misuse her.
 But she had resolved to trust in everything, and, having so trusted, she would not provide for herself any possibility of retreat.
-Her ship should go out into the middle ocean, beyond all ken of the secure port from which it had sailed; her army should fight its battle with no hope of other safety than that which victory gives (p.
-000).
+Her ship should go out into the middle ocean, beyond all ken of the securer port from which it had sailed; her army should fight its battle with no hope of other safety than that which victory gives. (p.
+000)</EXT>

 This is scarcely the tone of a woman who has complete confidence in her lover.